gerryzhou/arlims/README.md

 # Building a complete production package

-Build production war file with default context name of "alis".
+Build production jar file with default context name of "alis".

     mvn package

-This produces target/alis.war.
+This produces target/alis.jar.

-# Build war file with custom context / war name.
+# Build jar file with custom context name.

     mvn -DCONTEXT_NAME=alis-proto clean package

-The above produces file `target/alis-proto.war` with a bundled client expecting to find resources and the application api under that context name from the server root.
+The above produces file `target/alis-proto.jar` with a bundled client expecting to find resources and the application api under that context name from the server root.